wgalbreath/hw_03/README.md

 # HW_03

-I collaborated with Ton and Sophia.
+For the two-day extension, I collaborated with Ton and Sophia.

 In this file, I will answer the following:
 <ol>